Operation Homecoming: Kissinger Twenty

-The culture of the POWs held at the infamous Hanoi Hilton prison was on full display with the story that would come to be known as the "Kissinger Twenty".
+The culture of the POWs held at the infamous Hanoi Hilton prison was on full display with the story that would come to be known as the "Kissinger Twenty."
 One of the tenets of the agreed upon code between those held at the Hanoi Hilton stipulated that the POWs, unless seriously injured, would not accept an early release.
 The rule entailed that the prisoners would return home in the order that they were shot down and captured.
-The POWs held at the Hanoi Hilton were to deny early release because the communist government of North Vietnam could possibly use this tactic as propaganda or as a reward for military intelligence.
+The reason was that the communist government of North Vietnam could use the tactic as propaganda or as a reward for military intelligence.